Updated on: 2/21/2019

 2. Practice makes perfect

 Contrary to popular belief, most accidents involving teenage drivers aren’t caused by intentional recklessness.
-Because teenagers are inexperienced drivers, they often struggle with skills like judging speed and distance, figuring out how to drive safety in adverse conditions, and responding to other situations that require experience as well as good judgement to navigate safely.
+Because teenagers are inexperienced drivers, they often struggle with skills like judging speed and distance, figuring out how to drive safety in adverse conditions, and responding to other situations that require experience as well as good judgment to navigate safely.
 The only cure for inexperience is practice.
 As a parent, you can help your teen by sitting with them as they practice driving in a variety of conditions and situations.

 3. Follow the law